mgurdal/aegis/docs/authenticators.md

         MockAuthenticator.setup(app)
         return app
 ```
-By calling the setup method, MockAuthenticator will mock the `BasicAuthenticator`
+By calling the setup method, MockAuthenticator will mock the authenticator
 that you have been using in your app.
 MockAuthenticator is almost the
 same with the previous authenticator.
 In addition, it also has some
 extra features to `bypass` the authentication system.